trungnt13/learnflow-vscode/CONTRIBUTING.md

 This will:

 1. Build the project
-2. Open a new "Extension Development Host" VS Code window, with your local code overriding your "Rubberduck" extension
+2. Open a new "Extension Development Host" VS Code window, with your local code overriding your "Learnflow" extension

 It's handy to test your changes in integration with VS Code API.